- 1 Veterans: It’s hard to have financial peace when you have to pay a large credit card debt.

 - 3.5 Step #5: How I Paid Off My Debt Using a Budget Spreadsheet

-- 3.6 Step #6: Will I Ever Get Out Of Debt?
-These Are The Best Ways To Get Out Of Debt Fast!
+- 3.6 Step #6: One Of The Best Ways To Get Out Of Debt Fast!

 - 3.7 Step #7: How To Pay Off Your Debt Fast By Avoiding Traps